camille-PM/mechanobio_bone/README.md

 Using Lacroix & Prendergast mechanoregulation theory

 Graft stimulatory effect on differentiation: 50% of the MSCs in graft presence differentiate into new phenotypes (vs. 30% in the absence of graft).
+Cell proliferation and migration are similar to the non-stimulated case.